AhmedSaadi0/my-hyprland-config/README.md

 ## This branch will use [quickshell](https://quickshell.outfoxxed.me/)

-If you want to use ags change the branch to main
+If you want to use ags_v1 change the branch to [main](https://github.com/AhmedSaadi0/my-hyprland-config/blob/main)

 [In progress ...](https://github.com/AhmedSaadi0/my-hyprland-config/blob/quickshell/config/quickshell/todo.md)